fbpx

-Ostermann, largely working in tandem with former Notre Dame professor Tamara Kay, has written nearly a dozen articles in recent years promoting abortion as “freedom-enhancing,” calling crisis pregnancy centers “propaganda sites,” and vilifying the pro-life movement as one rooted in “white supremacy and racism.”
+Ostermann, largely working in tandem with former Notre Dame professor Tamara Kay, wrote nearly a dozen articles in recent years promoting abortion as “freedom-enhancing,” calling crisis pregnancy centers “propaganda sites,” and vilifying the pro-life movement as one rooted in “white supremacy and racism.”

-Referencing Pope Francis’ words that described the promotion of abortion as a “false compassion” towards women, the bishop called on Notre Dame to stand for the “inalienable right to life of mothers and their unborn children,” as the Church does.
+Referencing Pope Francis’ words that described the promotion of abortion as a “false compassion” towards women, Bp.
+Rhoades called on Notre Dame to stand for the “inalienable right to life of mothers and their unborn children,” as the Church does.

 Bp.
 Rhoades listed several reasons disqualifying Ostermann for the role as director of the Liu Institute.
-Her “ludicrous” misunderstanding of the term “integral human development”—a principle of Catholic social teaching that guides the work of the Liu Institute—which Ostermann used to support abortion on demand directly contradicts the Church’s teachings on the matter, the bishop argued.
+He began with her “ludicrous” misunderstanding of the term “integral human development,” a principle of Catholic social teaching which guides the work of the Liu Institute.
+Ostermann, in direct opposition to Church teaching, used the same principle to support abortion on demand, the bishop argued.

 “To the contrary,” Bp.
 Rhoades wrote, “the Holy See, in statements to the United Nations, continues to defend the ‘right to life’ as one of the core ‘pillars of integral human development’ (e.g. Note regarding the 2030 Agenda for Sustainable Development, 2016).”